-Work conducted (1 July 2016 - 30 June 2017)
+Work conducted (1 July 2017 - 30 June 2018)

-1144 hectares were surveyed for Miconia calvescens during 2016-17:
+1154 hectares were surveyed for Miconia calvescens during 2017-18:

-- Biosecurity Qld: 616 person days contributed in survey and control operations. - QPWS: 34 person days contributed in survey and control operations. - Mareeba SC: 2 weeks in non-collaborative operations.
+- Biosecurity Qld: 620 person days contributed in survey and control operations. - QPWS: 11 person days contributed in survey and control operations.

 - There are 3 known historical and current occurrences of Miconia calvescens in the Council area (Figure 1, Table 1). - The Kuranda infestation is the largest occurrence of Miconia in the Council area and continues to need significant annual resources for search and control operations.
-Over 1063 hectares of surveillance was completed at Kuranda during 2016-17 with no mature plants detected (Table 1).
+1042 hectares of surveillance was completed at Kuranda during 2017-18 with no mature plants detected (Table 1).

-- Miconia has been recorded as occurring at 122 management areas (one ha grids) in the MSC area.
-Of these, 57% did not have seedling germination during the past year. - No seedlings were recorded at Julatten, 15 years after the last reproductive plant was removed.
+- Miconia has been recorded as occurring at 128 management areas (one ha grids) in the MSC area.
+Of these, 58% did not have seedling germination during the past year. - Seedlings were recorded at Julatten, 16 years after the last reproductive plant was removed.
+This is the first evidence in Australia of this species having a seed life of 16 years.